danielmackay/dotnet-domain-driven-design/README.md

 ## Key Design Decisions

-### Use Specifications to load aggregate roots

-Aggregate roots need to be loaded in their entirety.
-This means the root entities and all child entities that make up the aggregate root.
-To achieve this we will use specifications so that we can consistently load the aggregate root and all of its related entities in a single query.

 ### DomainService interfaces will need to exist in Domain

 Sometimes entities will need to leverage a service to perform a behavior.
 In these scenarios, we will need a DomainService interface in the Domain project, and implementation in the Application or Infrastructure project.